ViaHero · January 28, 2019

 4. Book your accommodations

 Hotel?
 Hostel?
 Apartment?
 You need to find some affordable places to stay on your trip!
 Things book up very fast in Japan, so be sure to do this ASAP.
-A local can suggest some exciting neighborhoods.
+One of our local travel planners can suggest some exciting neighborhoods.
 Additionally, check out our blog post on "6 Airbnbs in Japan You Need to See"